polczynskim/github_tutorial/tutorial.md

 GitHub also uses this branching capability to power websites through [GitHub Pages](https://pages.github.com/).
 GitHub Pages use a branch, which is always called gh-pages.
 This repository actually has a gh-pages branch, with all of the files needed to set up a GitHub Pages site (You don't need to clone this repo every time you need a site, GitHub has [a process](https://pages.github.com/) (scroll down on linked page) for making new project sites).

 Let's switch to this branch.
 To appreciate what happens when you switch branches, type `ls` and hit enter.
 This command lists the files and folders in the directory that you're currently in.
 You should see `README.md`, `LICENSE.txt`, and `tutorial.md` file.
 Now type `git checkout gh-pages`, hit enter, then run `ls` again.
 Now you'll see a bunch of different files and folders!
 You can `git checkout master` if you want to convince yourself that the other files are still available, just go back to the gh-pages branch after.

+# Editing local files

+Now, let's make some local changes, creat a commit, and push that commit back up to GitHub.
+To start, let's open a file explorer in the current directory.
+On windows, use `explorer .`, and on Mac use `open .`.
+Now you'll see all of the files in the repository in an interface you're probably a bit more familiar with.